jedick/diffipedia/README.md

 This is an AI alignment project.

-The data are old and new versions of Wikipedia articles.
+- The data are old and new revisions of Wikipedia articles
-Two prompts for GenAI models are used to classify differences between the versions as noteworthy or not.
+- Two prompts (heuristic and few-shot) are used to classify differences between the revisions as noteworthy or not
+- Examples where the prompts agree are removed from the alignment pipeline
+  - This allows the human judge to focus on the hardest examples
-Where the classifications generated with each prompt disagree with one another, human and AI judges are invoked to make independent decisions.
+- Examples where the prompts disagree are pipelined for human and AI judges
+- The AI judge is run in two modes: unaligned (minimal instructions) and aligned
+  - The alignment instructions are based on the human judge's rationales.
-Looking at where the human and AI judges disagree is how we gather examples and failure modes to improve the AI judge.
+- The performance between the unaligned and aligned AI judges is measured on unseen data to test the alignment.

 ## Interactive usage

-The first example retrieves old and new versions of an introduction from a Wikipedia article.
+The first example retrieves old and new revisions of an introduction from a Wikipedia article.

 ```python
 from wiki_data_fetcher import *